 COVID19 has changed how we function as a hospital (please familiarize yourselves with our up-to-date protocols before arriving at our hospital).
 For example, we are spending more time of the phone to reduce face-to-face contact.
 I ask you to keep this in mind when you need service from us:

 For EMERGENCY OR URGENT CARE, CALL (902)532-7387

-For wellness appointments, surgical appointments, asking general questions, ordering supplies (pet food, prescription refills, etc), if possible, please utilize email as a means to contact us: firstname.lastname@example.org.
+For wellness appointments, surgical appointments, asking general questions, ordering supplies (pet food, prescription refills, etc), if possible, please utilize email as a means to contact us: firstname.lastname@example.org, or via this website.
 This email is checked several times daily during business hours.
 We recognize that not everyone has this capability, but are hoping those that do will help our phone lines remain open for urgent business, as much as possible.

 Despite sounding so dour, I would also like you to know that we are very excited and grateful at the prospect of meeting you and your furry family members!
 We have a team of very dedicated, compassionate and knowledgeable individuals who are eager to help you and your pets, in any way we can.
 If you feel we are a good fit for your family, and would like to include us as your veterinary health care team, please contact us via this website, or by emailing email@example.com, with your name and contact information.
 One of our team will be in touch as soon as possible.